Save time at the gate and at tech… Download & Print your tech sheet here.

 3. Windshields must not have any damage impairing vision or cracks covering more than 50% of the windshield in any direction.

 6. Wheels must be safely affixed.
 They shall not be reversed so that the lughole taper does not mate with the chamfer of the lugs.
 All studs and lug nuts must be present and functional.
-NONE MISSING.

 7. Disc or cast wheels must not be cracked.

 8. Bumpers and body kits should be well secured and well mounted.
+Course director will not halt course to retrieve lost pieces.

 9. Tow hooks must be present on at least one location on the vehicle.